EeroAnt/ACN_Take_Home/README.md

 - Created clean_transactions view based on anomaly findings
 - Built initial customer feature table
 - Discovered duplicate transactions through feature analysis

+## Day 3
+- Added Churning risk analysis and revised the feature tables
+- Structured the code and its outputs more
+- Make a mock up RAG Q&A pipeline
+- Host it locally with uvicorn and FastAPI